OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/active_tol.rst

 overlapping.
 We can do this by minimizing the sum of the distances between each disc and its 6 neighbors.
-Now, we don't want any of our discs to overlap, so we need to constrain each of them so that the distance to every other disc is less than 1 diameter.
+Now, we don't want any of our discs to overlap, so we need to constrain each of them so that the distance to every other disc is greater than 1 diameter.

 The code for this is below.
 We used an `ExecComp` because the equation for distance is simple to write.
 To make a point about derivative calculation, we